NextronSystems/aurora-agent-manual/usage/what-is-aurora.rst

 What is Aurora?
 ===============

-- Aurora is a lightweight endpoint agent that applies Sigma rules on local event streams.
+- Aurora is a lightweight endpoint agent that applies Sigma rules and IOCs on local event streams.
 - It uses Event Tracing for Windows (ETW) to subscribe to certain event channels.
 - It extends the Sigma standard with so-called "response actions" that can get executed after a rule match
 - It supports multiple output channels: the Windows Eventlog, a log file and remote UDP targets